Multi-View Attention Multiple-Instance Learning Enhanced by LLM Reasoning for Cognitive Distortion Detection: Experiments

 \subsection{MIL Setup and Bag Construction}

-This study formulated cognitive distortion classification using a MIL framework, adopting an instance-based representation to effectively capture multiple distortions within a single utterance.
-To this end, we aggregated cognitive distortion representations generated by three LLMs.

-Each LLM independently inferred multiple cognitive distortion representations for a given utterance $B$, with each instance $x_i$ defined by the predicted distortion type $\textit{type}_i$, the associated expression text $\textit{text}_i$, and a normalized confidence salience score $\hat{s}_i$ assigned by the LLM.
+This study formulates cognitive distortion classification using a MIL framework, adopting an instance-based representation to effectively capture multiple distortions within a single utterance.
+To this end, we aggregate cognitive distortion representations generated by three LLMs.
+Each LLM independently infers multiple cognitive distortion representations for a given utterance $B$, with each instance $x_i$ defined by the predicted distortion type $\textit{type}_i$, the associated expression text $\textit{text}_i$, and a normalized salience score $s_i$ assigned by the LLM.
 The entire utterance $B$ is represented as a bag comprising a set of these instances.
-The overall construction is defined as shown in Equation~\ref{eq:bag}:
+The overall construction is defined as follows:

-Where $N$ is the total number of instances generated by the model.
-Each instance’s salience score is normalized to reflect its relative importance within the model.
-The normalization process is defined as shown in Equation~\ref{eq:norm}:
+where $N$ is the total number of instances generated by the model.
+Each instance's salience score is normalized to reflect its relative importance within the bag.
+The normalization process is defined as follows:

-The resulting bag served as input to the MIL model, with instance-level salience score values used as weighting signals within the attention-based integration structure.
+The resulting bag serves as input to the MIL model, with instance-level salience score values used as weighting signals within the attention-based integration structure.
 Table~\ref{table4} and Table~\ref{table5} present instance-level summary statistics for the KoACD and Therapist QA datasets, respectively, under the ELB-based inference setting.
 These tables report the number of instances per cognitive distortion type, as well as the average and maximum number of instances per bag.
-For reference, statistics obtained without incorporating ELB information are provided in Table~\ref{table8} and Table~\ref{table9} in Appendix~\ref{AppendixA}.
+For reference, statistics obtained without incorporating ELB information are provided in Table~\ref{table9} and Table~\ref{table10} in Appendix~\ref{AppendixA}.